Scientific Advisory Board

 Andrew R. Marks, MD (Chair)

-Dr. Marks discovered that “leaky” intracellular calcium release channels (ryanodine receptors) contribute to heart failure and impaired exercise capacity, particularly in muscular dystrophy.
-His research has provided groundbreaking insight into RYR-1 related diseases for over 25 years, including the cloning of RYR-1 DNA in 1989 and the discovery in 2014 of the high-resolution structure of the RYR-1 receptor.
+Dr. Marks discovered that “leaky” intracellular calcium release channels (ryanodine receptors) contribute to heart failure and impaired exercise capacity.
+His research has provided groundbreaking insight into RYR-1 related diseases for over 25 years, including the cloning of RyR-1 gene in 1989 and the discovery in 2014 of the high-resolution structure of the RyR-1 channel.

-Based on fixing the “leak” in the ryanodine receptor/calcium release channels, Dr. Marks’s research is in Phase II clinical trials for the treatment of heart failure and cardiac arrhythmias, and is being developed for the treatment of muscular dystrophy.
-He is the chair of the SAB for Armgo Pharma, Inc., a company he founded in 2006 to develop novel therapeutics for diseases related to the ryanodine receptor, and he is the inventor on six U.S. patents for these new treatments.
+Based on fixing the “leak” in the ryanodine receptor/calcium release channels, his research has resulted in a new class of drugs, known as Rycals®, now in Phase Ib clinical trials at the NIH for the treatment of RyR1 myopathy.
+He is the chair of the SAB for ARMGO Pharma, Inc., a company he founded in 2006 to develop novel therapeutics for diseases related to the ryanodine receptor, and is inventor on over 20 U.S. patents for these new treatments.

 Carsten G. Bӧnnemann, MD